-But beyond that, home inspections are just incredibly useful, potentially saving you huge repair bills and the headaches that go with them.
+But beyond that, house inspections are just incredibly useful, potentially saving you huge repair bills and the headaches that go with them.
 And, overall, it's really a drop in the bucket in comparison to what you're paying for your new North Calgary home.

 What a Home Inspection Is

+What is a home inspection?
+What does a home inspection consist of?
 A home inspector will thoroughly inspect the house over the span of two or three hours.
 The study will be intense, focusing on major appliances and systems.
 One thing they won't do, however, is investigate things which are not readily accessible.
 They will not, for example, cut into a wall to look at electrical wiring.

 The inspector will then draw up a detailed report listing defects and the degree of the problems.
 They will also recommend which things can be repaired and which need replacement.
 Finally, the inspector will indicate whether the problem is a safety hazard, which should be the first problems for you to address.
 The report may include photos to better document the issues at hand.